FreezeWarp/freeze-messenger/README.md

 -   __Master/Replication Database Settings__: If desired, you can set a different set of login information for a replication database server.
 FreezeMessenger will use the replication server whenever it is retrieving information that can be time delayed.
 It will only ever write to the master.

 -   __Cache Servers__: By default, the FreezeMessenger Installer will automatically enable disk caching, as well as either APC or APCu caching if your server supports them.
-However, Memcached and Redis are also (experimentally) supported, and you can enable them by editing config.php.
+However, Memcached and Redis are also supported, and you can enable them by editing config.php.

 -   __Stream Servers__: By default, FreezeMessenger will use the PgSQL streaming method (see below) if Postgres is used for its database, but you can manually enable the PgSQL streaming method by editing config.php.
-Likewise, the Redis streaming method can be enabled by editing config.php.
+Likewise, the Redis and Kafka streaming methods can be enabled by editing config.php.

 -   __Login Servers__: You will have an opportunity to configure all supported login servers when you first install FreezeMessenger, but you can also update and add Login Server API keys by editing config.php.